How can I schedule, change, or cancel an appointment?

 When I use the word “holistic,” I mean that I look at the whole, complete picture of everything that is contributing to your health state, and my goal is to address all of that in order to help you be completely whole and healthy.

-“Holistic” is not a religious or philosophical view or New Age or anything like that.
+“Holistic” isn’t a religious or philosophical view or New Age or anything like that.
 It merely means to address the whole of the individual – their physical body, emotional well-being, social, family, career, etc. How is your “whole” life affecting your wellness?

 Think of a time when you were very sad or depressed.
 Did it affect you physically?
 Did you feel more tired, have aches and pains, maybe sleep poorly?
 And think of a time when perhaps you were in great physical pain.
 Did the pain affect you emotionally?
 That helps to explain the concept of “holistic.”